 The boys definitely got into the island spirit posing in front of a bronze statue of the legendary surfer and Olympic Gold medal swimmer, Duke Kahanamoku on Kuhio Beach.

-Our education ended at Aulani’s “Ka Wa’a” (canoe) Luau.
-Aunties and Uncles welcomed us with keepsake leis of Kakui nuts and tiny moss-colored Mongo seashells.
+Our education ended at Aulani's "Ka Wa'a" (canoe) Luau.
+Aunties and Uncles welcomed us and guests of all ages with keepsake leis of Kakui nuts and tiny moss-colored Mongo seashells.
 The boys received demi-god Maui fish hooks.